wp-slimstat/wp-slimstat/readme.txt

 5. **Responsive layout** - Keep an eye on your reports on the go

 == Changelog ==

+= 3.7.2 =
+* [New] Added operator BETWEEN, to express filters like "country code BETWEEN f,g" and get reports for France and Ghana but not for Portugal.
+Or something like "screen resolution BETWEEN 1000,1300" to get data for visitors whose screen *width* is at least 1000 px and no more than 1300 px.
+Separate the two values in the range with a comma.
+* [New] A premium add-on to track all the cookies associated with the domain
+* [New] Notes regarding a specific pageview are now accessible under the Real-Time Log (little note/pencil icon next to the list of browser extensions).
+This will allow you to know things like prefetch requests, user id, spam, etc. If you have the Track Cookies add-on, here you will also find all the information about each user's cookies
+* [Fix] Counter on Posts and Pages screens was not working as expected
+* [Fix] Color-coded visits in the Real-Time log were not displayed correctly (thank you, Vitaly)

 = 3.7.1 =
 * [Note] Our Reports API (wp-slimstat-reports.php) does not extend wp-slimstat-admin anymore, for extra flexibility in building third-party solutions